rsnodgrass/pymcintosh/README.md

 Library created to control a wide variety of A/V equipment which expose text-based control protocols over RS232, USB serial connections, and/or remote IP sockets.

+# THIS IS IN DEVELOPMENT - DOES NOT WORK YET!!!

 ### Background